Crystal Mason, 43, Gets Five-Year Prison Sentence For Voting On Probation: She ‘Didn’t Even Want To Go Vote’

 Crystal Mason has been sentenced to five years in prison when the Tarrant County resident was convicted of casting a vote in the 2016 presidential election, and her prison sentence is getting plenty of buzz on social media.
-Crystal is shown in the below photo from the Tarrant County Jail.
-Mason’s vote in the 2016 election was deemed illegal, according to the New York Post, even though the Texas woman alleges that she did not know she was illegally voting in the 2016 presidential election.
+Mason’s vote in the 2016 election was deemed illegal, according to the New York Post, even though the Texas woman claims that she did not know she was illegally voting in the 2016 presidential election.

 The 43-year-old Crystal Mason hails from Tarrant County, Texas, reports the Dallas Morning News.
 It is the law of Texas to ban people who have been convicted of a felony from voting.
 Mason had previously been convicted of tax fraud and attempted to vote while still on supervised release, an illegal action until the supervised release has been fully served.

-District Judge Ruben Gonzalez made the controversial ruling, which is already being noted by one Daily Show writer who wrote about the disparity between Mason’s five-year prison sentence for allegedly voting while not knowing her action was illegal in comparison to another woman who reportedly attempted to vote for President Donald Trump twice, knowingly.
+District Judge Ruben Gonzalez made the controversial ruling, which is already being noted by one Daily Show writer who compared Mason’s five-year prison sentence for allegedly voting while not knowing her action was illegal with the less harsh penalties of another woman who reportedly attempted to vote for President Donald Trump twice, knowingly.

 Crystal chose to have District Judge Ruben Gonzalez hand down her sentence instead of undergoing a jury trial.
 Mason testified that she received a polling station provisional ballot in the wake of discovering she wasn’t on the list as a registered voter.
 The judge asked Mason about an affidavit form she had to sign to receive the ballot, which lists voting requirements.